Training for Longevity

-The origins of analysing performance can be traced back as far as the ancient Olympic Games in Greece, although it was not until the 20th century that the practice truly took off.
+The origins of analysing performance can be traced back as far as the ancient Olympic Games in Greece, although it was not until the 20th century that the practice indeed took off.

-The former Soviet Union began to use sports science extensively during the 1950s, sparking other countries to quickly follow suit.
+The former Soviet Union began to use sports science extensively during the 1950s, sparking other countries to follow suit quickly.

 Things have moved on rapidly since then, with sports science techniques now commonplace across the world.
 Read on as we look at how science has changed the way athletes train.

 Science helps Giggs join an exclusive group

 Former Manchester United and Wales star Ryan Giggs utilised many facets of sports science to enjoy a hugely successful career in top-class football.

 Giggs was the fourth outfield player to play in the Premier League at the age of 40, joining Teddy Sheringham, Kevin Phillips, and Gordon Strachan in an exclusive group of veterans.